Pavlov7/wallhaven-downloader/README.md

 # wallhaven-downloader
-A simple web scraping program for downloading wallpapers from alpha.wallpapers.cc
+A simple web scraping program for downloading wallpapers from https://alpha.wallhaven.cc/